Public Speaking Anxiety Therapy

 3. General Confidence Issues and Public Speaking Anxiety

-For some, the fear of public speaking relates to more general issues with confidence.
+For some, the fear relates to more general issues with confidence.
 Those in this category may be able to remember real challenges they faced with prior public speaking engagements, or they may report that confidence in social situations has been a challenge for a long time.
 They are not as focused on how they are coming across as they are focused on whether they are talented enough to keep the audience’s attention.

 4. Other Reasons

 For some people, the reason for speech anxiety is less clear.
 Sometimes, the first time they experience anxiety and even panic it is completely unexpected.
-They feel prepared and ready but still, public speaking anxiety hits.
+They feel prepared and ready but still, anxiety hits.
 Often a feeling of being unprepared lies just under the surface, or maybe subtle cues (sometimes imagined) about the threat posed by the audience suddenly hit.
 One way or another the person is baffled by their anxiety response.

 How to Overcome the Anxiety

-How to Overcome Public Speaking Anxiety through Therapy
+Overcoming Public Speaking Anxiety through Therapy

 Finding Irrational Thoughts